phelanjo/cascada-website/README.md

 ## How It Works
 * Adding a waterfall
   * Users can press the "Add Waterfall" button to be taken to a form where they can add a waterfall.
 All fields in this form are required, and omitting an input in any of these fields provides the user with an error message.
-  * After successfully adding a waterfall, the waterfall is added into a PostgresQL database, and the user is taken back to the main screen where the newly created waterfall resides in a table below the map.
+  * After successfully adding a waterfall, the waterfall is added into a PostgreSQL database, and the user is taken back to the main screen where the newly created waterfall resides in a table below the map.
   * The table includes each waterfall's name, height, latitude and longitude, along with edit and delete buttons.

 * Editing a waterfall